 Art by Katherine

-After church on Sunday Mary decided to visit Stan , her elderly ,gentle and frail husband in the Rehabilitation Unit where he had been sent recently by a strange physiotherapist instead of to a hospice.
+After church on Sunday Mary wanted to visit Stan , her dying ,beloved husband in the Rehabilitation Unit where he had been sent recently by a strange physiotherapist [instead of to a hospice?)

-He was unhappy as the diuretics made him pee even mo e often than he used to do and he got very worried about it because his bad heart made it extremely hard for him to walk.
+He was unhappy as the diuretics made him pee even more often than he used to do and he got very worried about it because his bad heart made it extremely hard for him to walk.

-He keeps wanting to go to the toilet so it’s easier for us all if he has no pants on,the nurse told her haughtily.He’s on diuretics,you see as he has water in his lungs and other inner organs and the water has to be removed from his body,Sheila ,the nurse announced ina cold voice
+He keeps wanting to go to the toilet so it’s easier for us all if he has no pants on,the nurse told her haughtily.He’s on diuretics,you see as he has water in his lungs and other inner organs and the water has to be removed from his body

 He is just a pest.
-And old men don’t deserve any attention.We are tired of them.They should all die now.Thats’s government policy it appears
+And old men don’t deserve any attention.We are tired of them.They should all die now.That’s government policy too.

 Emile who had hidden in Mary’s old,but good olive green Radley leather handbag let out a sound like a banshee in Cork or a demon in a nightmare.

-What’s that? she whispered to Mary behind her hand.
+What’s tha noiset? she whispered to Mary behind her hand.

 Oh my,what shall I do? the nurse asked in a trembling voice.I am so upset now.